sailbot-vt/OLD-sailbot-21/README.md

 2. Move to the directory where you would like to store your local copy of the code, and clone the repository by running `git clone git@github.com:vt-sailbot/sailbot-20.git`.

 3. There is no longer a distinct initialization step.
-Initialization will occur upon first building an image through the commands `make test` or `make build_beag_img`.
+Initialization will occur upon first building an image through the commands `make test` or `make build_prod`.
 Note: the first time that you run these commands on your machine, the initialization will be very slow and take 15-20 minutes.
 After that first initialization, if there are no changes to the initialization instructions for the container, building the new docker image will be much faster.

 ### Testing Instructions